 This step is performed when an accurate laboratory value has been obtained from the sample previously taken during the SNAPSHOT procedure.
-Select the "SENSOR SPAN" option from the calibrate menu using the up and down arrow buttons and press the "ENTER" button.
+Select the "SENSOR SPAN" option from the SENSOR SETUP menu using the up and down arrow buttons and press the "ENTER" button.
 The value that was previously saved snapshot will be displayed.
 Use the up and down arrow buttons to adjust the analyzer reading to the value of the laboratory analysis.
-Press the "Enter" button when done.
+Press the "ENTER" button when done.
 The system is now calibrated and ready for normal operation.
-Press the "MENU" button to exit or use the up and down arrow buttons to select another calibration mode.
+Press the "MENU" button to exit or use the up and down arrow buttons to select another sensor setup option.